STL - Associative Containers

 -

-Can also use structured binding to access pair elements
+You can also use structured binding to access pair elements:

 STL provides function